Ronaldo is under fire again - Qatar 2022 will define the 'bulletproof' striker's World Cup legacy

 Still, brilliant as he was that night in Sochi – and it was a privilege to be there – one can be sure that Ronaldo will not want to be remembered for a group game.

 In reality, he has nothing left to prove.
-The man is a European champion, at both club and international level.
+He is a European champion, at both club and international level.
 However, given the nature of the man, and his ego, he will undoubtedly be determined to make the very most of his final appearance at the World Cup.

 He knows he’s under more scrutiny than ever before.
 The critics are waiting for him to mess up.
 Their rifles are pointed at him once again.